An Afternoon at the Brooklyn Museum

 This post, “An Afternoon at the Brooklyn Museum,” is not sponsored but contain some affiliate links.
 For more information on the sponsored post and/or affiliate link policy, please click here.

-Independence Day is a time for celebration, and I spent mine at the Brooklyn Museum to view the to view Witness: Art and Civil Rights in the Sixties exhibit. love history, am obsessed with the “Sixties” series on CNN, and hold a great interest in civil rights in the US, so I just HAD to see it.
+Independence Day is a time for celebration, and I spent mine at the Brooklyn Museum, where I saw the Witness: Art and Civil Rights in the Sixties exhibit.
+I love history, am obsessed with the “Sixties” series on CNN, and am very interested in civil rights in the US, so I just HAD to see it.

 The Brooklyn Museum is a hub for art enthusiasts and a fantastic destination to immerse yourself in history.
 In this blog post, I’ll share how I spent a memorable Independence Day at the Brooklyn Museum.